 - 1. Serves as the backup for the primary medical facility in the treatment of contaminated/injured individuals.
-The hospital has a 235-bed capacity and is identified as a level 4 trauma center. - 2.
+The hospital has a 238-bed capacity and is identified as a level 4 trauma center. - 2.
 Upon discharge of 50% of ambulatory patients, the facility can accommodate 117 patients. - 3.
 Hospital personnel receive training in handling radiological victims.
-Records kept by local authorities. - C. For backup hospitals in the event of an overflow, see Ohio REP Operations Manual, XI.
+Records kept by local authorities. - C. For backup hospitals in the event of an overflow, see The State of Ohio Radiological Emergency Preparedness (REP) Plan, XI.
 NUREG-0654 Criteria L. - D. Emergency response staffing rosters are maintained by each hospital department. - E. Salem Regional Medical Center guidance is referenced in Sec VI II